clairedavid/intro_to_ml/basics/log_reg_1_intro.md

 :label: binaryDef
 __Binary classification__ refers to a classification task into two mutually exclusive categories.

-__Multi-class classification__ refers to a classification task that has more than two categorical variables.
+__Multi-class classification__ refers to a classification task with more than two classes (or class values).
 ````